-The David E. Rogers Student Fellowship supports U.S. medical and dental students in summer research projects that advance community health and address the needs of underserved populations.
+The David E. Rogers Student Fellowship Award funds US medical and dental students to conduct summer research on health needs in underserved communities, supported by the New York Academy of Medicine.

 Funder: New York Academy of Medicine